 Dimensional requirements.
 “Dimensional requirements” mean requirements which govern the size and placement of structures including, but limited not to, the following requirements: building height, lot area, minimum frontage and lot depth.

+Duplex.
+“Duplex” means a structure containing two (2) dwelling units.

 Dwelling unit.
 “Dwelling unit” means any part of a structure which, through sale or lease, is intended for human habitation, including single-family and multifamily housing, condominiums, time-share units, and apartments.